Canadian Police Entrance Exams (Guide)

 Situational and scenario-based questions evaluate your ability to:

-This is a core competency for all police and CBSA roles.
+This is a core competency for RCMP, CBSA, and all police services, as officers must make decisions quickly under pressure.

-These exams are challenging but passable with proper preparation.
+Canadian police entrance exams are challenging but very passable with the right preparation.

 Difficulty comes from: